Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 Infrastructure and environments:

- To meet the client requirements we choose the following infrastructure:
+ To meet the client requirements we choose the following AWS infrastructure:

+ An architecture design based on a infrastrustructure as a code solution created by AWS CloudFormation.

+ This includes the following AWS Services:

  Client is currently hosting the following services on several virtual machines :